 The Office of Business and Financial Services works closely with the Office of the Chancellor and the Office of the Provost in formulating and implementing appropriate business practices governing the university’s education abroad programs and practices.
 As this is an expanding portion of the university’s activities it is expected that practices and policies within OBFS will evolve.
 Please note that, within these guidelines, colleges may develop their own management policies and procedures.
-They may also collaborate with Student International Academic Affairs (SIAA) in the management of programs abroad.
-In such cases, SIAA will co-sponsor a program with a college or department and can become the management unit.
+They may also collaborate with Illinois Abroad and Global Exchange (IAGE) in the management of programs abroad.
+In such cases, IAGE will co-sponsor a program with a college or department and can become the management unit.
 Please access OBFS website for the most recent guidelines.
-SIAA may also be contacted for reference to its understanding of pertinent business practices.
+IAGE may also be contacted for reference to its understanding of pertinent business practices.
 It is assumed that the university’s normal business practices apply to study abroad unless otherwise noted.

 Specific items the Provost would like to call to the attention of units across the campus include the following.
 The managing unit will: